15th Century

 — Sotheby's (@Sothebys) March 27, 2017

-1470-1475 Descent into Limbo, by Mantegna
+1470-1475 Descent into Limbo by Mantegna

-2003 SOLD for $ 28.6M including premium by Sotheby's
+2003 SOLD for $ 28.6M by Sotheby's

 Andrea Mantegna was one of the most daring experimenters of the pictorial image, mixing perspective and foreshortening in an unprecedented sense of staging.
 In 1460 he was appointed court painter at Mantua, where his genius was recognized by the Gonzaga dynasty.

-On January 23, 2003, Sotheby's sold for $ 28.6M including premium a Descent of Christ into Limbo, tempera and gold on canvas 39 x 42 cm painted circa 1470-1475.
+On January 23, 2003, Sotheby's sold for $ 28.6M a Descent of Christ into Limbo, tempera and gold on canvas 39 x 42 cm painted circa 1470-1475.
 The image is shared by Wikimedia.

 This theme is rare because it is only told in apocryphal scriptures.
 Between the Passion and the Resurrection, Christ makes a visit to Limbo where the virtuous patriarchs wait for the Messiah to open to them the gates of Paradise, closed since the fault of Adam.